Web & Knowledge Manager

 Carmen Graciela Díaz is a Puerto Rican journalist with more than a decade in writing and publishing.
 Carmen holds two master’s degrees, one from Columbia Journalism School in Arts and Culture reporting and the other from Universidad del Sagrado Corazón in Cultural Studies.
 She wrote her first book on the history of groundbreaking Puerto Rican publication, Avance.
 She has worked with Univision News Digital, El Nuevo Día and Primera Hora writing on arts journalism, lifestyle, entertainment, education and Hispanic issues.
 Over the years, Carmen has profiled several significant artists including Marina Abramovic, John Malkovich, Junot Díaz, Oliver Stone and Jane Goodall.
 She is currently an adjunct lecturer teaching journalism at Lehman College.
-Her thesis on the life of Puerto Rico’s first openly gay writer, Manuel Ramos Otero, will be published in Centro, Hunter College’s Puerto Rican Studies journal in 2018.
+Her thesis on the life of Puerto Rico’s first openly gay writer, Manuel Ramos Otero, was published in Centro, Hunter College’s Puerto Rican Studies journal in 2018.

 Deputy Director & Director of Programs

 Nadia Elokdah most recently served as special projects manager with the New York City Department of Cultural Affairs coordinating the City’s monuments commission.
 Prior, she served as coordinator in the development of the City’s first cultural plan, CreateNYC.
 In this role she coordinated and led hundreds of engagements with a broad cross-section of the public, as well collaborating in the writing and production of the plan.
 Nadia is a trained architect and design strategist, researcher, professor, and published author.